lindakovacs/100-days-of-code/log.md

 ### Day 2: January 04, 2017 Wednesday

-**Today's Progress**: I've gone through the GitHub creating repositories and fork my codepen tribute page and export it in github and gist.github.
-Also, tried to figure it out the Githup pages to link my github account to github pages. #100DaysOfCode challange @FreeCodeCamp.
+**Today's Progress**: I've gone through the GitHub creating repositories and forked my codepen tribute page and export it in github and gist.github.
+Also, tried to figure it out the Github pages to link my github account to github pages. #100DaysOfCode challange @FreeCodeCamp.

 **Thoughts**: I'm so excited to learn new development tools that I can use to write code and deploy new web apps.
 Overall, I feel like that I am slowly getting better at it.
 Many things are still new for me, but I managed to figure out some of it's functionality.